Dave MacDonald: Indianapolis 500 and death

 On race day, after dropping two positions on the opening lap, MacDonald began passing cars, moving back up the field.
 As he passed Johnny Rutherford and Eddie Sachs, Rutherford noticed that MacDonald's car was very loose.
 Rutherford later said that, while observing the behavior of MacDonald's car, he thought, "Whoa, he's either going to win this thing or crash."
-MacDonald was in the 10th position as he came out of turn four and on to the front straight to complete lap two.
+MacDonald was in the tenth position as he came out of turn four and on to the front straight to complete lap two.
 MacDonald moved left to pass Walt Hansgen - a split second later Hangsen moved left to pass Jim Hurtubise.
 MacDonald moved further left, during which the front end of his car lifted and he lost control.

 MacDonald slid across the track and hit the inside retaining wall, igniting the 45 gallon fuel load which caused a massive fire.
 His car then slid back up the track toward the outside wall, during which time six more cars became involved.
 Eddie Sachs, blinded by flames and smoke, hit MacDonald's car broadside, resulting in an even larger fire.
 The race was red-flagged due to the accident - the first such occurrence in 500 history.
 Sachs died instantly due to blunt-force injuries, while MacDonald was transported to Methodist Hospital of Indianapolis, dying two hours later.
 After the race was restarted, Johnson retired the other Thompson car after only six laps.
 The accident led to safety changes at Indianapolis Motor Speedway, including a USAC requirement that cars carry less fuel, a change which led every team to switch from gasoline to methanol prior to the next year's 500.
+Since the deaths of MacDonald and Sachs, only one driver (Swede Savage) has died as a result of a crash at the Indianapolis 500.

 Carroll Shelby, Mickey Thompson, and Bill Stroppe were among the pallbearers at MacDonald's funeral.
 Shelby later commented that, "Dave MacDonald had more raw talent probably than any race driver I ever saw."